 - Go to Formulas > Define Name

-- For “Name” field type a name for your named range.
-In this case I type “Amount”
+- For the “Name” field, type a name for your named range.
+Here, I type “Amount”

 - Replace the content in the “Refers to” field with the following formula.
 Then click OK.

 Sheet1!$F$6is the first cell of the range.

 - The second and third arguments are set to zero,